MolSSI-MDI/MDI_Mechanic/mdimechanic/report/base_report/markdown/validation.md

 ### Step 7: Provide an example input

 When you run `mdimechanic report`, MDI Mechanic tries to run a series of tests to determine whether and to what extent your code supports MDI.
-To do this, MDI Mechanic attempts to launch your code, establish a connection between it and numerous test drivers, and then reports the results.
+To do this, MDI Mechanic attempts to launch your code, establish a connection between it and numerous test drivers, and then report the results.
 At this point in the tutorial, MDI Mechanic has no information about how to launch your code, so it can't run these tests.

 We will now supply MDI Mechanic with everything it needs to run a calculation with your code.